ghTaranto/scapesClassification/README.md

 <img src="man/figures/README-rastPlot-1.png" width="100%" />

-### Step 0: Set anchor cells from the islands shapefile
+## Island Shelf Units

 In order to start our GMUs classification, we can consider **island shelf units (ISUs)**.
-ISUs are comprise two main elements: (i) island shelves (i.e. relatively flat areas surrounding islands) and (ii) slopes that connect island shelves with the seafloor.
+ISUs comprise two main elements: (i) island shelves (i.e. relatively flat areas surrounding islands) and (ii) slopes that connect island shelves with the seafloor.
 We will classify island shelves with the numeric value `1000` and island slopes with the numeric value `1100`.

-Let us start by loading and plot the island shapefile:
+By definition, it is possible to consider all cells adjacent to landmasses as island shelves.
+We can use a shapefile to determine where the islands are located, the function `anchor.svo` to extract anchor cells from spatial vector objects and the function `anchor.cell` to perform the first step of our classification:

 ``` r
 # READ AND PLOT SHAPEFILE